 I was taken apart and asked a bunch of questions over the next hour.
 The best thing you can do is to keep calm and just play the “Dumb tourist” act.
 What is the “Dumb tourist” you say?
 Well, let me explain!

 Dumb Tourist – “A person who acts like a clueless tourist who does not speak the local language or is aware of the local legislation in order to avoid legal actions in the form of fines or additional paperwork as a result of having incorrect documentation.”

 I should have gotten an oscar for my performance to be honest.
 With years of experience working the Middle East I have gotten quiet familiair with bureaucracy.
-And although the veins on his forehead and biceps started to become larger and larger, I kept my act of smiling and making jokes as light as possible and respectful a long the way.
+And although the veins on his forehead and biceps became larger and larger, I kept my act of smiling and making jokes as light and respectful as possible.
 Eventually, he gave up and I could go, but it did almost cost me 45 minutes.
-I might feel a bit risky, but what is the worst thing that can happen?
+It might feel a bit risky, but what is the worst thing that can happen?
 Go back the Greece?
 Thankfully my road trip in Albania was still on.

 You see, as I was walking on the boulevard there were lines and lines of cars “cruising” the strip and to my surprise they all looked the same.
 I started talking to one of the Albanian waiters and he was telling me a funny joke that in order to become Albanian gentleman you need the following starterpack: “An old mercedes, tanktop, tattoos, gold neckless, beard and of course loud loud music pumping out of the speakers!”

 I liked that the Albanians had a good sense of humor and my stay in Sarandë was a pleasant one.
 The food is cheap and of great quality and there are a lot of activities during the day.
 The beaches were not my favorite though as pollution in the water (as I would found out throughout the whole Balkan area) is still a problem here.
 Plastic was floating everywhere and although it was clearly visible a lot of people did not seem to care.